State launches testing initiative for nursing homes

 RALEIGH — The North Carolina Department of Health and Human Services will partner with Omnicare — a CVS Health company — to make facility-wide testing available to residents and staff in all North Carolina skilled nursing facilities.

-There are over 400 nursing homes in the state with approximately 36,000 residents and more than 30,000 staff.
+There are more than 400 nursing homes in the state with approximately 36,000 residents and more than 30,000 staff.
 Testing will begin in July and continue through August.

 “We are using every tool we have to respond to COVID-19,” said NCDHHS Secretary Mandy Cohen.
 “Building on North Carolina’s early and aggressive actions to protect residents who live in long-term care settings, DHHS will pay for proactive testing of staff and residents in all nursing homes to slow the spread of COVID-19.”